-The VA figures show that 1515 out of 6060 A levels were graded one grade higher when taken at the College than if they had been taken at a college or school sixth form achieving the national average.
+The VA figures show that 1011 out of 4395 A levels were graded one grade higher when taken at the College than if they had been taken at a college or school sixth form achieving the national average.

-Post-16 educational institutions are now assessed by five distinct measures; progress, attainment, retention, English and Maths as well as destinations.
+We are delighted that the hard work of our students and teachers has been recognised in the Department for Education’s A level performance measures.
+Post-16 educational institutions are now assessed by five distinct measures; progress, attainment, retention, English and maths as well as destinations.
 These new accountability headline measures aim to give a full picture of how colleges are performing, taking account of a variety of factors.
-A summary of the DfE performance measures can be found here.
+A summary of the DfE performance measures can be seen below:

-Click for 2017 results by subject:
+Click for 2018 results by subject: